University of Toronto Profile

 The program courses are designed for students who have been away from formal education for some time, and are intended to bridge the gap between your prior secondary education and the requirements of first-year university courses.
 If you successfully complete the Academic Bridging Program, you may be admitted to the Faculty of Arts and Science (St. George Campus), University of Toronto Mississauga (UTM) or University of Toronto Scarborough (UTSC) and may earn up to a full credit toward your degree studies.

 The Transitional Year Programme at U of T is a special access program for adults who do not have the formal educational background to qualify for university admission.
 This full-time, 8-month course of study leads successful students to enter the Faculty of Arts and Science.

 Diploma to Degree Program

-The Diploma to Degree program is a pathway to university studies for students attending a two-year liberal arts diploma at partner institutions including Seneca College, George Brown College, and Humber College.
+The Diploma to Degree program is a pathway to university studies for students attending a 2-year liberal arts diploma at partner institutions including Seneca College, George Brown College and Humber College.

 UTM Bridging Pathway

 The University of Toronto-Mississauga Bridging Pathway (UTMBP) offers mature students (20 or older) who do not meet UTM’s traditional admission requirements and who have been away from formal education for some time the opportunity for successful direct admission to university-level studies.
 If you successfully complete the UTMBP, you will be eligible for undergraduate studies at UTM.